-- Earning a grade less than a "B" in two different nursing courses or in one repeated nursing course. - Withdrawing from more than two nursing courses. - Exhibiting conduct that is unprofessional, incompetent, unethical, or illegal in the classroom or clinical settings as outlined by the American Nurses' Association Code for Nurses and/or School of Nursing clinical policies. - Cheating on course examinations, plagiarism or improper documentation or falsification of clinical records or activities. - The School of Nursing retains the right to permanently dismiss from the program any student who is deemed to violate the policies and procedures of the School of Nursing; policies and procedures of clinical and affiliating facilities; professional behavior; and/or policies of confidentiality.
+• Earning a grade less than a "B" in two different nursing courses, earning a grade of less than a B in one clinical or foundational course, or in one repeated nursing course.

+- Withdrawing from more than two nursing courses. - Exhibiting conduct that is unprofessional, incompetent, unethical, or illegal in the classroom or clinical settings as outlined by the American Nurses' Association Code for Nurses and/or School of Nursing clinical policies. - Cheating on course examinations, plagiarism or improper documentation or falsification of clinical records, time logs, or activities. - The School of Nursing retains the right to permanently dismiss from the program any student who is deemed to violate the policies and procedures of the School of Nursing; policies and procedures of clinical and affiliating facilities; professional behavior; and/or policies of confidentiality.